 This day (28 October) was proclaimed in 2002 by the ASIFA (International Animated Film Association) member of UNESCO to celebrate the art of animation.
 This event has been celebrated all over the world, in more than 50 different countries in every continent.

 Charles-Émile_Reynaud was the guy who created the first animated screening.
 Reynaud showed 3 cartoons during the show.
 Each cartoon was 15 minutes long and was created by putting together about 600 individually drawn images on the ribbon.
+So, Theatre Optique was a great machine that was used to feel animation and art form during that time.

 Animation Day Quotes